ayoubzulfiqar/TheAlgorithms/algo/sort/sort.md

 ## Gnome Sort (Stupid Sort)

-Certainly, here's a step-by-step explanation of how the provided Gnome Sort function works without the code:

 1. **Function Purpose**: The `Gnome` function is designed to sort an integer array using the Gnome Sort algorithm.

 2. **Initialization**: